Overcoat/Overcoat/README.md

 You can find the complete example (including `TGRBook` serialization to a **Core Data** entity) [here](https://github.com/gonzalezreal/ReadingList).

-### OVCSocialClient
+### ACAccount authentication

-Overcoat also features an `OVCClient` subclass that authenticates API requests using an `ACAccount` object on supported social networking services (currently Twitter, Facebook, and Sina Weibo).
+`OVCClient` can authenticate API requests using an `ACAccount` object on supported social networking services (currently Twitter, Facebook, and Sina Weibo).

 For example, here is how we could lookup for Twitter users (provided that we have an Twitter account).